Skip to Main Content

 Is the video not visible?
 Check your browser compatibility. opens new window

-If your browser is compatible, try the video, Peer review in 3 minutes, on YouTube.
+If your browser is compatible, try Peer review in 3 minutes (video).

 Determine if an Article is Relevant More Quickly